Black Swan: Profile and Information

 Both sexes incubate the eggs, and the female incubates at night.
 The transition between incubation periods is marked by ritualized displays by both sexes.

-Like all swans, black swans are fiercely defending their nests with their wings and beaks.
-After hatching, the swans are taken care of by the parents for about nine months before fledging.
+Like all swans, black swans fiercely defend their nests with wings and beaks.
+After hatching, the parents take care of the swans for about nine months before fleeing.

 Cygnets can ride on their parents’ backs for longer trips to deeper water, but black swans do this less often than mute and black-necked swans.